fastenhealth/policy/source/sections/03-policy_management_policy.md

   * Once the review is completed, the Security Officer or Privacy Officer approves or rejects the Issue.
 If the Issue is rejected, it goes back for further review and documentation.
   * If the review is approved, the Security Officer or Privacy Officer then marks the Issue as Done, adding any pertinent notes required.
   * Policy review is monitored on a quarterly basis using ClickUp reporting to assess compliance with above policy.
-7. Luma utilizes the HITRUST MyCSF framework to track compliance with the HITRUST CSF on an annual basis.
-Luma also tracks compliance with HIPAA.
-In order to track and measure adherence on an annual basis, Luma uses the following process to track HITRUST audits, both full and interim:
+7. Luma utilizes the [Audit Program Protocol](http://www.hhs.gov/ocr/privacy/hipaa/enforcement/audit/protocol.html) from OCR (part of HHS) to track compliance with on an annual basis.
+In order to track and measure adherence on an annual basis, Luma uses the following process to track audits, both full and interim:
-  * The Security Officer initiates the HITRUST audit activity by creating an Issue in ClickUp.
+  * The Security Officer initiates the audit activity by creating an Issue in ClickUp.
-  * The Security Officer or the Privacy Officer is assigned to own and manage the HITRUST activity.
+  * The Security Officer or the Privacy Officer is assigned to own and manage the activity.
-  * Once the HITRUST activity is completed, the Security Officer approves or rejects the Issue.
+  * Once the activity is completed, the Security Officer approves or rejects the Issue.
   * If the review is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.
-  * Compliance with annual compliance assessments, utilizing the HITRUST CSF as a framework, is monitored on a quarterly basis using ClickUp reporting to assess compliance with above policy.
+  * Compliance with annual compliance assessments, utilizing the Audit Program Protocol from OCR as a framework, is monitored on a quarterly basis using ClickUp reporting to assess compliance with above policy.

 Additional documentation related to maintenance of policies is outlined in [§5.3.1](05-roles_policy.html#53-security-officer).